- Looking to learn how to improve your email marketing efforts? Buying an email database is one way to do this.

-There are certain e-mail providers such as mailchimp that monitor e-mails that are often considered as spam, and will remove lists that have incredibly high unsubscribe rates.
+There are certain e-mail providers such as Mailchimp that monitor e-mails that are often considered as spam and will remove lists that have incredibly high unsubscribe rates.
 Violating this can cause the service provider to block the business from delivering any other messages.

-The people behind the email addresses you rented whose inbox is now flooded with spam, the ISP's and ESP's who spend untold thousands, maybe even millions on maintaining deliverability to ensure that your emails get through and that SPAM doesn't.
+The people behind the email addresses you rented whose inbox is now flooded with spam, the ISP's and ESP's who spend untold thousands, maybe even millions, on maintaining deliverability to ensure that your emails get through and that SPAM doesn't.

 Should You Purchase an Email Database?

 When it comes to renting or buying a list, make sure you know why you are buying the list and what you are using it for.
 Rather, focus your time and efforts on organically growing your list by increasing opt-ins on your site with a prominent newsletter sign-up.